-- 4.1.1 Media capacity: Media capacity depends on the reclaimer size.
-Media capacity of 600 cfm units is approximately 1.6 cuft.
-Full capacity will be below the opening of the pop-up valve.
-Capacity of 900 cfm units is approximately 2 cuft.
+- 4.1.1 Media capacity: Media capacity is approximately 2 cuft.
 Full capacity is when media is at level of the pop-up valve. - 4.1.2 Media loading: With the exhauster OFF, add clean, dry media by pouring it into the reclaimer through the reclaimer door.
 Do not pour media directly into the cabinet hopper, as overfilling may occur.
-Overfilling will result in media carry over to the dust collector and possible blockage in the conveying hose.
+Overfilling will result in media carryover to the dust collector and possible blockage in the conveying hose.
 Refill only after all media has been recovered from the cabinet.